 The remainder of the day the men spend volunteering at San Damiano Farm, which produces flowers, organic vegetables, herbs, and other plants.
 Here, the men gain experience in farming and retail—marketable, vocational skills that will help facilitate their long-term recovery and restore a sense of self-worth.

 In the second phase of participation, the men begin to visit with family and friends for an overnight stay, as well as begin their job search.
 By the third phase, the men work to secure employment, permanent housing, and move towards more community engagement.

 There are additional volunteer opportunities for men living in the San Damiano House at Graymoor as well.
 Some of the men choose to run a weekend program at St. Christopher’s Inn, where they are partnered with men who are newly admitted to treatment.
 These volunteers show the newcomers around the Graymoor campus, encouraging and mentoring them as they begin their recovery journey.

-Some men also volunteer to work at a farmer’s market on Wednesday afternoons selling the plants and vegetables they harvest on the farm.
+Some men also volunteer to work at a farmer’s market on Friday afternoons selling the plants and vegetables they harvest on the farm.
 Proceeds provide funds to purchase supplies for the next season’s planting.
-Click here to see the products and pricing for this week’s Farmer’s Market at San Damiano Farm, Graymoor.
+During the summer and fall harvest season, check back here to see what organic vegetables, herbs and flowers are available for purchase at the weekly Farmers Market.
+Click the button below to see the products and pricing for this week’s Farmer’s Market at San Damiano Farm, Graymoor.